EZManager Docs

 AreaWhat users should expect

-Normal lifecycle actionsOpen, manage, and exit actions are unavailable while pause is active.
+Normal lifecycle actionsOpen, manage, collect, compound, and standard exit actions are unavailable while pause is active.

 Pricing and safety controlsProtective checks remain in place; unsafe execution paths stay blocked.

-Recovery pathreturnNft remains the key user recovery mechanism during pause scenarios.
+Recovery pathreturnNft remains the key recovery mechanism for direct LP NFT custody.

 Who can do what during pause